Technical Committee (TC) Process (29 September 2011)

 The minutes of each TC meeting and a record of all decisions shall be posted to that TC's general email list.
 All official communications and discussions of the TC must take place on the email list.
 All TC email lists shall be archived for the duration of the corporation, and all TC email archives shall be publicly visible.

 The purpose of the TC's public comment facility is to receive comments from the public and is not for public discussion.
 Comments shall be publicly archived, and shall be forwarded to one or more Members of the TC including the TC Chair.
 TCs shall not be required to respond to comments.
 Comments to the TC made by Members of the TC must be made via the TC general email list, and comments made by non-TC members, including from the public, must be made via the TC's comment facility.
 Comments shall not be accepted via any other means.

 Announcements: The OASIS TC Administrator shall create a publicly archived list for announcements from the OASIS TC Administrator regarding TCs.
 Any Eligible Person shall be able to subscribe to this list.
-Every important change in TC status shall be posted to the announcement list; such changes shall include but not be limited to the following: TC formation; TC Charter revision; start of Public Review; approval of Committee Specifications; submission of a Committee Specification as a proposed OASIS Standard; approval or rejection of a proposed OASIS Standard; and closure of a TC.
+Every important change in TC status shall be posted to the announcement list; such changes shall include but not be limited to the following: TC formation; TC Charter revision; start of Public Review; approval of Committee Specifications and Committee Notes; submission of a Committee Specification as a Candidate OASIS Standard; approval or rejection of a proposed OASIS Standard; and closure of a TC.